Do COVID-19 Liability Waivers Hold Up in Court?

 Though the enforceability of liability waivers is governed by state law (which vary considerably), a jurisdiction is more likely to enforce a COVID-19 waiver if it contains language that is applicable to state law, is conspicuous and clearly identifies the claims being waived.

 Language That Is Applicable to State Law

-Though most states take more or less the same stance to liability waivers (they are enforceable, as parties should read before they sign), some, such as Virginia and Montana, have a negative opinion concerning preinjury releases of liability.
-In these states, COVID-19 liability waivers are unlikely to be enforced, regardless of how well-written they are.
+Though most states take more or less the same stance to liability waivers (they are enforceable, as parties should read before they sign), some, such as Virginia and Montana, have a negative opinion concerning pre-injury releases of liability.
+In these states, COVID-19 liability waivers are unlikely to receive enforcement, regardless of how well-written they are.

 Signing parties should be able to read a waiver and understand exactly what it means.
 Jurisdictions that do recognize liability waivers generally agree that the more conspicuous the language, the better.
 If you hope to mitigate the financial risk your company faces by reopening, include clear headings in your waiver, use bold font where appropriate, separate the COVID-19-related provision apart from others and require separate acknowledgment of it.
 You should also top the document with something straightforward, such as “READ CAREFULLY BEFORE SIGNING.
 SIGNING AFFECTS YOUR LEGAL RIGHTS.”

 Many states require liability waivers to expressly state what types of claims injured parties may not file.
 In the context of COVID-19, for example, the waiver must explicitly state that an injured party cannot sue for damages related to COVID-19.
 If the language is vague and merely says “illness,” courts may not uphold the waiver.

 Are Waivers Enforceable in Cases of Gross Negligence?